 Improve your advertising strategy and maximize your ad spend with our comprehensive guide on programmatic direct.
 Learn about the key features, the difference between open and private auctions, preferred deals, and more.

 The advertising industry is complex.
 There are already a few known methods to sell and purchase ad space (inventory).
 One of them is programmatic direct.

 The programmatic buying process involves multiple units such as ad exchanges, ad networks, supply-side platforms, and demand-side platforms.

 These units work together to provide a seamless experience for publishers and advertisers in managing their inventory.
 One of the key methods for publishers to handle their inventory is programmatic direct.

 As programmatic ads are increasingly becoming popular, one of the best ways to go about it can be programmatic direct.
 In fact, according to MarTech, by 2026, we can expect 86% of overall digital advertising revenue to come from programmatic ads.

 Given this trend, it is important to take note of the specific sub-category of programmatic advertising – programmatic direct, which is becoming increasingly adopted by advertisers and publishers alike

 What is Programmatic Direct?

 Programmatic Direct is a direct deal between seller and buyer, eliminating the need for ad exchange parties.
-Again, the publisher invites buyers but there is no bidding involved.

-Mainly, it’s a subset of programmatic advertising which is accompanied by two other types.
+Furthermore, programmatic direct is a subset of programmatic advertising which is accompanied by two other types.